Raspberry PI Pico Pinout (including Pico W version)

 - 3V3_EN connects to the onboard SMPS enable pin and is pulled high (to VSYS) via a 100K resistor.
 To disable the 3.3V (which also de-powers the RP2040), short this pin low.

 - 3V3 is the main 3.3V supply to RP2040 and its I/O, generated by the on-board SMPS.
-This pin can be used to power external circuitry (maximum output current will depend on RP2040 load and VSYS voltage, it is recommended to keep the load on this pin less than 300mA).
+You can use this pin to power external circuitry (maximum output current will depend on RP2040 load and VSYS voltage, it is recommended to keep the load on this pin less than 300mA).

 The RPI Pico does not have an onboard reference and therefore uses its own power supply as a reference from its SMPS (3.3V).
 This is a simple solution which has some minor drawbacks which shouldn’t interfere with common hobbyist purposes.
-The ADC_VREF pin can be used with an external reference if better ADC performance is required.
+You can use the ADC_VREF pin with an external reference if you need better ADC performance.

 AGND is the ground reference for GPIO26-29, as analog ground plane is separated from other ones.
 You can connect this pin to digital ground if ADC performance is not critical for your project.

-The 3 ADC pins (ADC0, ADC1 and ADC2) are the ones which can be used for programming.
+You can use the 3 ADC pins (ADC0, ADC1 and ADC2) for programming.
 They have a 12-bit logic, which means that signals from AGND to ADC_VREF are divided into 4096 levels.

 Raspberry PI Pico has 8 PWM blocks, each one driving two PWM output signals, for a total of up to 16 controllable PWM outputs (ref. to paragraph 4.5 from RP2040 datasheet).
-All 30 GPIO pins can be driven by PWM blocks:
+You can drive all the 30 GPIO pins by PWM blocks:

 This means that when you set a defined PWM on PWM 2A, this signal will be available both on PIN 6 and 26.